How to create a new (or repair a broken) GTID based slave¶

 STEP 5: Check the replication status¶

-We can see that the slave has retrieved a new transaction with number 5, so transactions from 1 to 5 are already on this slave.
+We can see that the replica has retrieved a new transaction with number 5, so transactions from 1 to 5 are already on this replica.

-That’s all, we have created a new slave in our
+That’s all, we have created a new replica in our

 GTID based replication environment.